 KSN access-related records about FAA users are maintained in accordance with the Department's Privacy Act System of Records Notice (SORN), DOT/ALL 13, Internet/Intranet Activity and Access Records, 67 FR 30758 (May 7, 2002).
-KSN is not a Privacy Act system of records.
-If copies of Privacy Act records exist in KSN, GRIs are responsible for ensuring copies located within their sites are maintained in accordance with applicable Privacy Act requirements.
+KSN is not a Privacy Act system of records and users are not permitted to maintain Privacy Act systems of records in the environment.
+Any copies of Privacy Act records maintained in KSN sites are used and disclosed in accordance with the applicable SORN.